ds4dm/ecole/docs/howto/instances.rst

 If there are few different set of parameter to choose from, then we could use the same technique as above.
 However, with more set of parameters (or even infinite), this becomes wasteful (or impossible).

-To do this, we can use the generators :py:meth:`~ecole.typing.InstanceGenerator.generate_instance` static function and manually pass a :py:class:`~ecole.RandomEngine`.
+To do this, we can use the generator's :py:meth:`~ecole.typing.InstanceGenerator.generate_instance` static function and manually pass a :py:class:`~ecole.RandomEngine`.
 For instance, to randomly choose the ``n_cols`` and ``n_rows`` parameters from :py:class:`~ecole.instance.SetCoverGenerator`, one could use